dgyliang/Zillow-Alerts-Scraper/README.md

 # Zillow-Alerts-Scraper

 A Zillow alerts scraper written in Python.
 Scrapes Zillow email alerts, then automatically writes data into a csv file.
+Useful for people looking for housing and want to compare listings.

 ---
 Table of Contents